gowravthota/shape-packing-RL/README.md

 - Modular RL agent support (DQN, PPO, A2C)
 - Visualization utilities (see `visualization.py`)

+## New Features
+- **Irregular Containers:** The environment can now use containers with arbitrary polygonal shapes (not just rectangles).
+This allows for more realistic and challenging packing scenarios.
+- **Obstacle Handling:** You can define obstacles inside the container as polygons.
+The agent is penalized for attempting to place shapes in these forbidden zones.

 ## Directory Structure
 - `main.py` — Main training loop and environment definition
 - `constraints.py` — Shape and container logic